JonathanEbanks/class-01/README.md

 - Try to realize that if you continue to chip away at an obstacle, you will eventually make it through it.

 - Remember that it is difficult to learn new things, but over time with practice they will become easier.

+  I am Jonathan Ebanks.
+I am looking to change careers and I believe that coding would be a career that I could do well in.

+My GitHub Profile Page: https://github.com/JonathanEbanks